 Our students benefit from an optimized learning environment that takes advantage of our ever-evolving technological landscape.

-Through Google Apps for Education starting all teachers and students in grade 7 and up have their own email addresses and access to the Google apps suite which provides:
+Through Google Apps for Education all teachers and students in grade 7 and 8 have their own email addresses and access to the Google apps suite which provides:

 Collaboration and editing tools, and cloud storage for their documents using Google Drive.
 All accessible through their iPads.